-Deposits of Bond and Note Proceeds
+Deposits of Bond Proceeds

-Deposits of bond and note proceeds consist of unspent funds which will be used for certain capital projects and for repayment of certain debt obligations.
-These funds are invested in cash, cash equivalents, and U.S. Treasury securities and are reported on the Consolidated Balance Sheets at fair value.
+Deposits of bond proceeds consist of unspent funds, which will be used for certain capital projects or for repayment of certain debt obligations.
+These funds are invested in cash, cash equivalents, U.S. Treasury instruments, and other high quality, liquid securities, and are reported on the Consolidated Balance Sheets at fair value.